Everything to Know About Google's New Pixel Smartphone

 The camera includes a 12-megapixel sensor with optical image stabilization and can provide high dynamic range even in low light conditions, Google says.
 There's also a new Portrait Mode, which slightly blurs a photo's background to make the foreground pop.
 But Google does it a bit differently: Instead of using two cameras like Apple's newer iPhones, the Pixel 2 uses machine learning to apply depth effects to images.
 Portrait Mode works on the front-facing camera as well.
 Google is also adding a new feature that captures a few seconds of video to add motion to photos, just like Apple's Live Photos feature.

-The company also says its new phones have been optimized for augmented reality.
+The company noted that its new phones have been optimized for augmented reality.
 Google showcased its new augmented reality stickers on stage, which place three-dimensional characters into a user's surroundings through the phone's camera.
-Google will be working with partners on sticker packs that are themed to certain TV shows, like Stranger Things and Saturday Night Live.
+Google will be working with partners on sticker packs that are themed after certain TV shows, like Stranger Things and Saturday Night Live.

 Google is also previewing its new Google Lens feature on the Pixel, which it first announced at Google I/O. With Lens, users can point the Pixel's camera at specific objects to receive more information.
 Waving the camera over a book cover, for example, may pull up reviews for that title.